 What is the cost?

-Partners is funded by BPDD and covers costs associated with the training, lodging, meals, and materials.
+Partners is funded by BPDD and covers costs associated with the training, hotel rooms, meals, and materials.

 • History of the disability rights movement